-RCEP is expected to come into force in either late 2021 or early 2022 - once it has been ratified by at least six countries.
+RCEP will now come into force on 1 January 2022 following its ratification by 10 countries, including New Zealand, Australia, China and Japan.
 It will be the world's largest Free Trade Agreement (FTA) when measured by combined GDP (26 trillion US dollars), population (2.3 billion) and total export value (5.2 trillion US dollars) of the signatory parties.
 However it is not yet clear whether it will be as large when it comes to market access and competitiveness of imported goods and services.
 RCEP will act as a safety net for New Zealand's participation in global supply chains.

 While the Asia Pacific region is already awash with FTAs, the establishment of RCEP is a positive milestone.
 It will promote a strategic focus, help bring the region together and assist with streamlining the supply side of trade.
 Not only is it signed at a time when free trade is under pressure around the world, but it links three key countries in Asia through a FTA (China, Japan and South Korea) for the first time.
 It also allows for an enhanced regional supply chain for trade in goods.
 India has not yet signed the agreement and had it done so it would have been much stronger.
 However, there is a fast-track accession process for India to join in the future.

 Businesses trading in the region should perform an impact assessment early in order to take full advantage of RCEP's benefits when the agreement comes into effect.
 Given that most RCEP members already have existing FTAs with most other RCEP members, this is also a good time to review benefits that other FTAs may already offer to ensure an overall FTA strategy is optimised.

-In this report we focus on the impact for New Zealand businesses.
+In this updated report we focus on the impact for New Zealand businesses.
 A number of advantages will arise from RCEP.
 These include streamlining current processes, a 'green line' vision to Customs clearances, ensuring there is consistency across the region and the concept of a single rulebook.
 There are a number of other tangible benefits e.g. tariff reductions on goods destined for Indonesia and new commitments for services across the region.
 RCEP also gives New Zealand a seat at the table.